The-DanKadlec/3D_Visualisation/README.md

 ## License

-This software is released under the [CC0 v1.0 Universal](LICENSE) license—public domain dedication.
+This software is released under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## Citation